A musician passing a mural of Cuba's flag. Jeremy Woodhouse/Getty Images

 5. MLC is a currency with no cash form

-The currency doesn’t exist as cash and its value is pegged with the US dollar.
+The MLC was approved by the Cuban government in 2020 and can be used in certain shops to buy higher-end goods.
+The currency doesn’t exist as cash, and its value is pegged with the US dollar.
 It’s used mainly by Cubans with special magnetic cards.

-Tourists needn’t worry too much about MLC$, although prices will sometimes be displayed in the currency in state-run enterprises such as cigar shops or airport souvenir stores where you can pay with a non-US credit card.
+Tourists needn’t worry too much about MLC, although prices will sometimes be displayed in the currency in state-run enterprises such as cigar shops or airport souvenir stores where you can pay with a non-US credit card.

 6. Only some credit cards will work

-Despite promises made in the Obama era, credit cards linked to US banks are not accepted.
+Credit cards linked to US banks are not accepted.
 Private businesses almost never have credit card machines, meaning your only option is cash.

 7. Pack your favorite casual clothes – and men need a shirt